YinHK-gameDev/unity-learn/input/Input System/Using an Actions Asset.md

 ```

 > Whether you use the C# wrapper option, or the inspector reference option, using an Action Asset like this gives you the ability to organize and edit your actions in the Actions Window.
-It is more flexible than using embedded actions, and directly reading device states, and is generally a good solution for many projects.
-However, you can also add one more step of abstraction using the Player Input component, to set up calls to methods based on your Action definitions.
+It is more flexible than **using embedded actions**, and **directly reading device states**, and is generally **a good solution for many projects**.
+However, you can also add one more step of abstraction using the **Player Input component**, to **set up calls to methods based on your Action definitions**.